lazy-eggplant/vs.templ/docs/syntax.md

 Those are run by a stack VM and can be sparingly used to perform more complex tasks.
 They return a single expression in one of the other real types.
 The full specifications of these meta-expressions can be found [here](repl-vm.md).
-For most scenarios, the only ones really needed are casts, integer math operations and `cat` to merge strings.
+For most scenarios, only a minor subset is going to be useful, like some basic integer maths, comparisons and `cat` to merge strings.

 No further combination or format is allowed in expression.
-Else, those might lead to undefined behaviour.
+Else, their parsing will fail.
 However, the preprocessor should not generally throw exceptions, only emit error or warning logs.

 ### Examples